r-lib/testthat/revdep/cran.md

 ## revdepcheck results

-We checked 7109 reverse dependencies (7096 from CRAN + 13 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 7097 reverse dependencies (7083 from CRAN + 14 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 7 new problems
+ * We saw 2 new problems
- * We failed to check 16 packages
+ * We failed to check 17 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* batata
-  checking tests ...
-ERROR

-* brew
-  checking tests ...
-ERROR

-* freshr
-  checking tests ...
-ERROR

-* log4r
-  checking tests ...
-ERROR

-* r2dii.plot
-  checking tests ...
-ERROR

-* reprex
+* datagovindia
-  checking tests ...
-ERROR
+  checking re-building of vignette outputs ...
+WARNING

-* WeMix
+* hyperSpec
-  checking tests ...
+  checking running R code from vignettes ...
 ERROR

 ### Failed to check